 In the FNP offsite environs, there are no true indicator sources of ground water.
 A well, located about four miles south-southeast of the plant on the east bank of the Chattahoochee River, serves Georgia Pacific Paper Company as a source of potable water and is designated as the indicator station.
 A deep well located about 1.2 miles southwest of the plant, which supplies water to the Whatley residence, is designated as the control station.
 Samples are collected quarterly and analyzed for gamma isotopic, I-131 and tritium as specified in Table 2-1.
-In 2011, one quarterly control sample was positive for tritium (333 pCi/L) but at background levels.
-No other radionuclides were detected.
+In 2012, there were no radionuclides detected in any of the ground water samples from either sample station.